TOM GROOMS ... 1st Place Nonfiction Historical Award-winning author ...

 His practical teaching always was focused on encouraging his students to be entrepreneurial and independent.
 Today over a third of his former students are millionaires and a few on their way to being a billionaire.

-Tom lives in Denison Texas with his wife and enjoys reading everything, world travel, long walks, and a comfortable rocking chair.
+Tom lives in Denison Texas with his wife and enjoys reading everything, world travel by cruise ship, long walks, and a comfortable rocking chair.

 Thanks for visiting me and hearing my story ... ~tom